alankent/magento2devbox-skeleton/README.md

     ./m2unison-profile

-To perform a "once off" file synchronization, run

-    unison m2devbox-{myproj}

-To continuously synchronize files (recommended), run
+To continuously synchronize files, run

     unison -repeat watch m2devbox-{myproj}

 It is recommended to run Unison in a separate Terminal window so you can refer to its output if you ever need to do troubleshooting.
+This is also useful when synchronizing a large number of files for the first time to know when the copy has completed.

 If you ever restart the Docker containers, you may need to rerun `m2unison-profile` as the profile file containers the SSH port number used